 Liberty Fund activities are concentrated in three areas:

-Liberty Fund publishes as many as 20 or more books each year covering topics in history, politics, philosophy, law, education, and economics.
+Liberty Fund publishes up to 10 or more books each year covering topics in history, politics, philosophy, law, education, and economics.

 Each year, Liberty Fund conducts over 150 conferences throughout the United States, Canada, Latin America, and Europe.

-Liberty Fund’s web properties (OLL, Econlib, Law & Liberty, and Liberty Review) offer online libraries, blogs, podcasts, forums, discussions and more to encourage discussion of ideas pertaining to liberty.
+Liberty Fund’s 4 educational web properties (OLL, Econlib, Law & Liberty, and Liberty Review) offer online libraries, blogs, podcasts, forums, discussions and more to encourage discussion of ideas pertaining to liberty.